Zaozzz/SM-CBNet/README.md

 <div align="center">
   <img src="model.jpg" alt="SM-CBNet Model" width="600"/>
 </div>

-Parkinson's disease (PD) is the second most prevalent neurodegenerative disorder worldwide.
-Speech-based diagnostic approaches for PD have attracted increasing attention, with deep learning models demonstrating promising performance.
-In this paper, we propose a speech-based diagnostic model for PD, aiming to enhance the diagnostic accuracy using deep learning techniques.
+We propose a speech-based diagnostic model for PD, aiming to enhance the diagnostic accuracy using deep learning techniques.
 We adopt the SMOTE–ENN oversampling method to solve the data imbalance problem, and develop a hybrid model that integrates a Convolutional Neural Network (CNN) and Bi-directional Long and Short-Term Memory network (BiLSTM) to efficiently extract the speech features and capture temporal dependencies.

 ---